simongregory/snifter/README.md

 and click on 'Create a new application', name it etc. Once complete copy the tokens into the credentials.yml file.

-If you build and install the gem then it expects a valid credentials file in your $HOME directory named .twit.
+If you build and install the gem then it expects a valid credentials file in your $HOME directory named .snifter.
 You can copy the credentials.yml there.
 It's probably best to then chmod the file so only you have read access

-    chmod 600 ~/.twit
+    chmod 600 ~/.snifter

 ## License